isabella232/journeys.en/help/using/building-journeys/journey.md

 * The person arrives at an **End** activity.
 * The person arrives at the last activity of a path.
-* The person arrives at a condition activity (or a timer with a condition) and does not match any of the conditions.
+* The person arrives at a condition activity (or a wait activity with a condition) and does not match any of the conditions.

 The person can then re-enter the journey if re-entrance is allowed.
 See [The journey's properties](../building-journeys/journeyproperty.md#concept_prq_wqt_52b).